dragoonsouls/DEFF-Basic-Unpacker/README.md

 ## LoDModS by theflyingzamboni
 ***https://github.com/theflyingzamboni/lodmods***

-Just open with Python (v 3.8.2 recommended) in a commmand prompt write the path to the file deff_basic_unpacker.py, and execute!.
+Just open with Python (v 3.8.2 recommended) in a command prompt write the path to the file deff_basic_unpacker.py, and execute!.

 With two commands to work with files: